juanis2112/Spyder-Workshop/README.md

     columns=['Summary', 'Precip Type', 'Loud Cover', 'Daily Summary'])
 ```

-9. Plot the temperature versus the date to see how temperature changes over time:
+9. Plot `Temperature (C)` versus `Formatted Date` to see how temperature changes over time:

 ```python
 weather_data_ordered.plot(
     x='Formatted Date', y='Temperature (C)', color='red', figsize=(15, 8))
 ```

-10. Open the Plots pane, in the same top-right section of the interface as the Variable Explorer, to view your figure.
+10. Switch to the Plots pane, in the same top-right section of the interface as the Variable Explorer, to view your figure.

 11. Now, try plotting the temperature versus the date using only the data from 2006.